-If flag = 3, uses Batut's algorithm and output [H, U, P], such that H and U are as before and P is a permutation of the rows such that P applied to xU gives H. This is in general slower than flag = 1 but the matrix U is smaller; it may still be large.
+If flag = 5, uses Batut's algorithm and output [H, U, P], such that H and U are as before and P is a permutation of the rows such that P applied to MU gives H. This is in general faster than flag = 4 but the matrix U is usually worse; it is heuristically smaller than with the default algorithm.